jnoto424/jnoto424.github.io/technical-articles.md

 *Program verifies that articles were successfully loaded and parsed before menu loads.*

 The logging system was designed so that every part of the program would write to the same log instance.
-The user-interface was designed so that both the interactive and command modes could call the same command logic without duplicating code
+The user-interface was designed so that both the interactive and command modes could call the same command logic without duplicating code.

 ![Logger](/images/logger.png)